BryanMwangi/US-Dummy-Data/README.md

 | 3   | 6       | 4        | Adam       | Smith     | M      | 1990-12-15 | false   | 555-66-7777 | 64000.00 | US          |
 | 4   | 2       | 1        | Maria      | Lopez     | F      | 1988-08-08 | true    | 111-22-3333 | 58000.00 | US          |
 | 5   | 4       | 3        | John       | Doe       | M      | 1965-03-10 | true    | 444-55-6666 | 80000.00 | US          |

-## License

-This project was created under the [MIT license][1].

-If you find some inconsistent data, such as a duplicated city, please open an issue explaining what is happening or directly fix the problem and send a Pull Request.

 ## References